 You can always go with pre-written vows

-If personalized vows are not your number one priority and the words just aren’t coming to you, you can always use the old and faithfuls.
+If personalized wedding vows are not your number one priority and the words just aren’t coming to you, you can always use the old and faithfuls.
 Most religions have traditional vows that have been around for ages.
 And you know what they say: if it ain’t broke, don’t fix it.
-Hint: you can always add your own flavour to these ones if you feel like they don’t fit the bill at face value.
+Hint: you can always add your own flavour to these wedding vow examples if you feel like they don’t fit the bill at face value.
 The key to all of this is to be authentic and not overload on stress.
 You’ve got enough to deal with in the wedding planning process and this should be the fun part.